probonopd/WirelessPrinting/README.md

 python espota.py -i 192.168.0.27 -p 8266 --auth= -f ESP8266WirelessPrint*.bin
 ```

+After the initial flashing, you can upload new versions of this firmware from the web interface without any further tools.

 ## Initial WiFi Configuration
 Following the instrucions in https://github.com/alanswx/ESPAsyncWiFiManager/ :